The 2030 Agenda principles

 Designing MSPs in the context of violent conflict is a highly sensitive matter, given that polarised societies and the experience of violence and discrimination make it more difficult to bring different actors together.
 Building trust may be a long, protracted process.

-You will find the criteria that apply to GIZ in the relevant methodology product.
+You will find the criteria that apply to GIZ on IDA.

 Partnerships provide added value for all stakeholders.
 Cooperation between governmental and non-governmental actors promotes constructive relationships between state and society as well as social inclusion (as demanded in target 16.7).
 Multi-stakeholder partnerships are not a fundamentally new approach in German DC.
 Many projects collaborate with a range of different actors, and partnerships are consciously fostered, for example in the form of NGO alliances, partnerships between individual NGOs and ministries, public-private partnerships, specific mechanisms designed to steer compliance with the requirements of commissioning parties and clients, etc. In contexts marked by violence and conflict, or post-war contexts, the fact of bringing together potential partners may be a success in itself, given that the mutual trust that is an essential prerequisite for a successful partnership takes time to grow.